-It is worth noting that PlusDent states that their aligners can only treat the anterior region of the mouth.
-This means that it is not a full mouth treatment like Invisalign, and can only treat the front visible teeth.
+It is worth noting that PlusDent states that its aligners can only treat the anterior region of the mouth.
+This means that it is not a full-mouth treatment like Invisalign, and can only treat the front visible teeth.

 Those with severe orthodontic cases that require complex tooth or jaw movements are typically not eligible for treatment.
 However, each individual case is different and a PlusDent dentist will access your smile and decide if you are eligible for treatment.

 PlusDent aligners are not the cheapest clear aligner on the market but payment plans are available.
 Depending on the complexity of your treatment prices range between £1,390 and £2,190.

 You can choose a payment plan based on the number of instalments you would like to make, and what you can afford to pay each month.
 The following table summarises PlusDent prices, including the different payment plans available and overall costs:

 Payment Plan: 48 Payments

 There are plenty of at-home clear aligners on the market, depending on what you’re looking for.
 If you are on a budget, PlusDent is in the more expensive range compared to some of its competitors.
 However, they do provide your initial consultation and 3D scan for free with no obligation.